utPLSQL/utPLSQL/docs/userguide/annotations.md

 # Annotations

 Annotations are used to configure tests and suites in a declarative way similar to modern OOP languages.
 This way, test configuration is stored along with the test logic inside the test package.
 No configuration files or tables are needed.
-The annotations names are based on popular testing frameworks such as jUnit.
+The annotation names are based on popular testing frameworks such as jUnit.
-The framework runner searches for all the suitable annotated packages, automatically configures suites, forms suites hierarchy, executes it and reports results in specified formats.
+The framework runner searches for all the suitable annotated packages, automatically configures suites, forms the suite hierarchy, executes it and reports results in specified formats.

-Annotations are interpreted only in package specification and are case-insensitive.
-It is recommended however, to use the lower-case annotations as described in documentation.
+Annotations are interpreted only in the package specification and are case-insensitive.
+It is recommended however, to use  lower-case annotations as described in this documentation.

 There are two places where annotations may appear:

-- at the beginning of the package specification (`%suite`, `%suitepath` etc)
+- at the beginning of the package specification (`%suite`, `%suitepath` etc.)
-- right before a procedure (`%test`, `%beforeall`, `%beforeeach` etc).
+- right before a procedure (`%test`, `%beforeall`, `%beforeeach` etc.)

 Package level annotations need to be separated by at least one empty line from the underlying procedure annotations.

 Procedure annotations are defined right before the procedure they reference, no empty lines are allowed.

-If a package specification contains `%suite` annotation, it is treated as a test package and processed by the framework.
+If a package specification contains the `%suite` annotation, it is treated as a test package and is processed by the framework.

 Some annotations accept parameters like `%suite`, `%test` and `%displayname`.
 The parameters for annotations need to be placed in brackets.
 Values for parameters should be provided without any quotation marks.